Brooklyn born, St. Paul resident. Full time artist/writer/traveler.

 Mcknight Foundation Fellowship.
 Two-time State Arts Board Grant recipient.
 Three published books, Ostrich Logic, 2004.
 So Long, Betty and Veronica, 2012.
-The Internal Affairs of Mr. Invincible, 2018
+The Internal Affairs of Mr. Invincible, 2018.

 I was raised in Brooklyn, New York.
 The door of our sixth-floor apartment was open to neighbors.
 Daily newspapers fostered grand debates around our kitchen table.
 Countless cups of coffee fueled the passions of adults committed to agreeing or disagreeing over local and world issues.
 I listened in awe.
 These formative years influenced my career commitment to narrative drawing.

 As an optimistic traveler, I follow a path of curiosity beginning with a single drawn line.
 Influences derive from news stories, personal interactions, memory, history, intuition, or a previous night’s dream.

-Wild and domestic animals, people, hands, tools, instruments, plant life, rope, clothespins, word play, and abstract configurations become narrative elements.
-Titles, often incorporated, point to the intention inherent in internal and external affairs.
-Executed during the past five years, the drawings now number in the hundreds.
+Wild and domestic animals, people, hands, tools, instruments, plant life, rope, clothespins, wordplay, and abstract configurations become narrative elements.
+Titles, often incorporated directly into a drawing, point to the intention inherent in internal and external affairs.
+Beginning on 2010, drawings from the series, The Internal Affairs of Mr. Invincible, now number in the hundreds.